 Third, new entrants into the labor market are not allowed to collect benefits.
-This is key because job openings have been quickly declining, a dynamic which likely affects younger workers disproportionately.
+This is particularly important because unemployment amongst young, newly graduated workers is appreciably higher than the overall national rate.
 These new labor market entrants may not be finding jobs or collecting benefits and are thus not counted in the jobless claims data.
 Yet, these folks would, be considered 'unemployed' by any nontechnical definition.

 Lastly, some states have provisions either limiting or outright disqualifying applicants from collecting benefits if they have received severance.
-This mainly applies to "white-collar" occupations and may be a secondary factor contributing to the artificially low claims figures, especially if we consider the tech sector's lay-off activity in recent years.
+This mainly applies to "white-collar" occupations and may be a secondary factor contributing to the artificially low claims figures.

-Another argument some analysts have made is that benefits have been used-up because over 23 million people were collecting unemployment insurance during the pandemic (week ending May 8, 2020), and thus cannot collect again.
+Another argument some analysts have made in the past is that benefits have been used-up because over 23 million people were collecting unemployment insurance during the pandemic (week ending May 8, 2020), and thus cannot collect again.
 Although this is possible, we are less convinced of this argument because states generally allow workers to re-file for benefits after working for a period of time.